 This Week in AG History — July 30, 1932

-Pearlman identified seven general characteristics of the culture 2,000 years ago:
+Pearlman identified the following seven characteristics of the culture during the birth of the church:

 1) It was an age in which popular culture reigned.
 Superficial forms of religion, art, and philosophy were widely spread among the people.